-The CDBG entitlement allocation for Program Year 2010-2011 is \$1,503,924 plus \$159,300 in reprogrammed funds in reallocated metropolitan area entitlement funds.
-The City of Lancaster has allocated \$681,759 to various programs designed to address blighting conditions and promote conservation.
-Section 108 loan repayments account for \$558,465 of the CDBG entitlement.
-The remainder of CDBG funds is for administrative activities to include \$26,000 for fair housing services and \$185,000 for administration and planning.
+The CDBG entitlement allocation for Program Year 2011-2012 is estimated in the amount of \$1,419,000 (the amount may vary by 20% of the estimated allocation as entitlement funding was not available at time of publication).
+The City of Lancaster has allocated \$620,000 to various programs designed to address blighting conditions and promote conservation.
+Section 108 loan repayments account for \$569,000 of the CDBG entitlement.
+The remainder of CDBG funds is for administrative activities to include \$30,000 for fair housing services and \$200,000 for administration and planning.
 The Lancaster City Council reviews CDBG activities and funding to ensure that community needs are best served (Appendix F includes the HUD required Table 3Cs that include a description of each of the proposed projects to be funded this year).